Boldly Driving Systems Change for Gender & Racial Justice

 How We Define “Woman”

 Women and girls includes anyone who identifies as a woman and/or girl.
-WFMN programs are inclusive of transgender and gender-expansive people that experience gender-based structural harm.
+WFM programs are inclusive of transgender and gender-expansive people that experience gender-based structural harm.

 Applying the Framework